 Anesthesia Intraoral Module (AIM)

-The minimally invasive but often painful NORA (Non-Operating Room Anesthesia) procedures require deeper sedation with a potential for respiratory depression.
-It is time to move past the limitations of Face masks & Nasal cannulas.
+The minimally invasive but complex NORA (Non-Operating Room Anesthesia) procedures are being performed on older patients with multiple comorbidities.
+It is time to move past the limitations of face masks & nasal cannulas.

-AIM delivers oxygen and captures exhaled carbon dioxide for capnography in patients undergoing clinical procedures and require monitoring, per the safety guidelines of the American Society of Anesthesiologists (ASA).
+AIM delivers oxygen and captures carbon dioxide for capnography in patients under sedation and require monitoring, per the safety guidelines of the American Society of Anesthesiologists (ASA).

 How is AIM used?

-AIM is placed between the teeth of the upper and lower jaw.
-Oxygen and capnography ports on AIM are connected to the oxygen supply outlet and the capnography monitor.
+AIM is placed between the top and bottom molars on either side.
+Oxygen and capnography tubings are connected to the oxygen outlet and the capnography monitor.

 96% and Higher Oxygen Delivery